RESOStandards/reso-certification-help/docs/providers.md

 ## Performance Metrics
 Performance is measured on:
-* **Average Payload Size** - how much data was retrieved when sampling the resource selected in the Resources dropdown, with "All" representing the average across all resources found.
+- **Average Payload Size:**  Indicates how much data was retrieved when sampling the resource selected in the Resources dropdown, with "All" representing the average across all resources found.
 Measured in megabytes (MB).
-* **Average Response Time** - how long, on average, a request to the given server took to complete, measured in seconds (s).
+- **Average Response Time:**  Indicates how long, on average, a request to the given server took to complete, measured in seconds (s).
-* **Average Throughput** - the payload size divided by response time.
+- **Average Throughput:**  Indicates the payload size divided by response time.
 Similar to an Internet speed test, this metric shows how quickly consumers might expect to retrieve data from the given server.
 Measured in megabytes per second (MB/s).
-* **Estimated Seconds per 1,000 Records** - the estimated time it takes to retrieve 1,000 records from the server.
+- **Estimated Seconds per 1,000 Records:**  Indicates the estimated time it takes to retrieve 1,000 records from the server.
 Shows for the specific provider and the industry average.

-**N/A** - means that the given recipient has not completed Data Dictionary availability testing yet.
+**N/A:** Indicates that the given recipient has not completed Data Dictionary availability testing yet.

 Please contact RESO at certification@reso.org if you have any questions about interpretting reports.